no4ni/scaleSmooth/README.md

 Very very fast - fast, but you can't process multiple images at the same time without losing speed<br><br>

 - **scaleBilinearApproximation**<br>
-A clearly defined grid structure (to avoid you can try several times x2), but it's better than nearest neighbour<br>
+A clearly defined grid structure and may be present Gibbs ringing artifacts (to avoid them you can try several times x2), but it's better than nearest neighbour<br>
 Very very fast - Very slow, and you can't process multiple images at the same time without losing speed<br><br>

 You can increase speed instead of accuracy and vice versa<br><br>